Unveiling TON 618: The Largest Known Black Hole and Its Mind-Blowing Secrets

 Introduction to TON 618

 When we talk about the biggest black holes in the universe, TON 618 stands out due to its massive size and gravitational power.
 Astronomers discovered it by studying particles called quasars, extremely bright objects created by black holes that devour matter.
-When TON 618 breaks down to gas and dust, it shines brilliantly, allowing us to see it from across the universe.
+When TON 618 breaks down to gas and dust, it shines brilliantly.
+This brilliance allows us to see it from across the universe.

 The mass of TON 618 was calculated using data from its quasar activity, making it the heaviest black hole known.
-Imagine a black hole which is so big that an entire solar system could be swallowed up in an instant, that is TON 618.
+Imagine a black hole so immense that it could instantly swallow an entire solar system.
+That black hole is TON 618.

 Discovery of TON 618 ?